MoSam007/gallery/README.md

-This is a gallery app
+This is a gallery app that allows you to upload and save pictures online.